MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 > [!WARNING]
 > When desktop flow modules are added to DLP policies, your tenant’s existing desktop flows will be evaluated against those DLP policies, and they will become suspended if they're non-compliant.
 Therefore, if your administrator creates or updates the DLP policy without taking notice of the new modules, desktop flows can become unexpectedly suspended.

+### Govern desktop flows outside of DLP

+Granul control over Desktop flow usage on all machines (described on the above sections) will be only for Managed Environments.

+There are other options to govern desktop flow:
+1. **Ability to govern desktop flow orchestration**: the desktop flow connector can still be governed in your policies like any other connector in all environments.
+2. **Ability to govern usage of Power Automate for desktop**: you can govern PAD through GPO.
+This allows you to turn on / off the usage of Power Automate for desktop restrict to a set of environments or regions, limit use of account types, restrict manual update, etc. You can [learn more about Governance in Power Automate](/power-automate/desktop-flows/governance).

 ### Desktop flow modules in DLP